keys-i/sdkman-cicd/README.md

 ## Caching

 Set `SDKMAN_CANDIDATES_DIR` to an absolute, writable path.
-Restore that directory before installation and save it after success.
+Restore that directory before installation and save it after SDK validation.
 Cache only candidates, keeping the image's `/opt/sdkman` installation intact.

 Include OS, architecture, image reference, and the `.sdkmanrc` hash in cache keys.